isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/PlansApi.md

 <a name="apiv1applicationversionsapplicationversionkeyplansget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeyPlansGet**
-> List<InlineResponse2001> ApiV1ApplicationVersionsApplicationVersionKeyPlansGet (string applicationVersionKey)
+> List<UnpagedResourceBasePlan> ApiV1ApplicationVersionsApplicationVersionKeyPlansGet (string applicationVersionKey)

 Get all plans for an application version